sylabs/examples/database/mariadb/README.md

 What you need:
- - Singularity, you can download and install it [here](https://github.com/sylabs/singularity).
+ - Singularity, which you can download and install from [here](https://github.com/sylabs/singularity).
  - A text editor, like: `micro`, `vim` or `nano`.
- - root access.
+ - Root access.
  - mySQL, installed by `sudo apt-get install mysql-server`.

 <br>